nicolehao34/nicolehao34.github.io/_pages/about.md

 ---
 Hi!
 I’m Nicole Hao.
 I received my M.Eng. in Computer Science in 2025 and B.A. in Mathematics from Cornell University in 2024.
 Current I'm in NYC, working as a software engineer at [Artian AI](https://artian.ai).

-At Artian, I design and build enterprise-grade multi-agent AI solutions for leading global financial institutions.
-Previously, I founded InkSight AI, an EdTech startup building a multi-sensory note-taking platform that improves lecture accessibility for blind/low-vision,hard-of-hearing students, as well as neurodivergent learners;
-My startup was selected and supported by the [Cornell eLab Student Startup Accelerator](https://www.elabstartup.com/), where I was lucky to be mentored by many executives and industry leaders.
+At Artian, I design and build enterprise-grade multi-agent AI solutions for global financial institutions.
+Previously, I founded InkSight AI, an EdTech startup building a multi-sensory note-taking platform that improves lecture accessibility for blind/low-vision, hard-of-hearing, and neurodivergent learners.
+My startup was selected for the [Cornell eLab Student Startup Accelerator](https://www.elabstartup.com/) and mentored by industry executives.

 <p align="center">
   <img src="/images/pitch.jpg" alt="Cornell Tech Entrepreneurship Showcase, InkSight: Empowering All Learners with AI" width="50%"><br>